MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 ### Attachments

-In the App Center Diagnostics UI, you can attach, view and download one binary and one text attachment to your crash reports.
+In the App Center Diagnostics UI, you can attach, view and download one binary and one text attachment to your crash and error reports.

 You can learn how to add attachments to your crash reports by reading the SDK Crashes documentation for your [Android](~/sdk/crashes/android.md#add-attachments-to-a-crash-report), [Apache Cordova](~/sdk/crashes/cordova.md#add-attachments-to-a-crash-report), [iOS](~/sdk/crashes/ios.md#add-attachments-to-a-crash-report), [macOS](~/sdk/crashes/macos.md#add-attachments-to-a-crash-report), [React Native](~/sdk/crashes/react-native.md#add-attachments-to-a-crash-report), [UWP](~/sdk/crashes/uwp.md#add-attachments-to-a-crash-report), [WPF/WinForms](~/sdk/crashes/wpf-winforms.md#add-attachments-to-a-crash-report) and [Xamarin](~/sdk/crashes/xamarin.md#add-attachments-to-a-crash-report) apps.

+Attachments for handled errors is only supported for Android, Unity, UWP, WPF, WinForms, and Xamarin platforms.
+Learn how to add attachments to your error reports in the SDK documentation for your [Android](~/sdk/crashes/android.md#handled-errors),  [UWP](~/sdk/crashes/uwp.md#handled-errors), [WPF/WinForms](~/sdk/crashes/wpf-winforms.md#handled-errors), and [Xamarin](~/sdk/crashes/xamarin.md#handled-errors) apps.

-To view and download the attachments, select a crash group, a specific device report and then click on the attachments tab.
+To view and download the attachments, select a crash or error group, a specific device report and then click on the attachments tab.

 ![App Center allows you to add attachments to your crash and error reports](~/diagnostics/images/new-attachments.png)